 Residential air conditioners are complex systems, with a lot of different components that must remain tightly coordinated in order for things to run smoothly.
 A full understanding of the intricacies of such a system requires years of dedicated learning and experience.
 This is what sets experienced HVAC professionals apart from the rest of the pack.

 Yet that doesn't mean that you as a homeowner can't benefit from at least a basic understanding of the various components required to keep an air conditioner running strong.
 This knowledge will allow you to better identify potential problems before they develop into full-blown disasters.
 One of the most crucial components of an air conditioning system is known as the condenser unit.
 Read on if you would like to learn more about this integral component, as well as the importance of proper maintenance, and get an answer to the question, "What is a condenser?"

-What is a Condenser?
+What is an Air Conditioning Condenser?

+The AC condenser and its attendant parts are located in the appropriately named condenser unit, which can usually be found in the back or side yard of a home.
 The condenser's job is to disperse the heat that the refrigerant has absorbed while passing through the evaporator coil inside your home.
-The AC condenser and its attendant parts are located in the appropriately named condenser unit, which can usually be found in the back or side yard of a home.

 What is the Purpose of a Condenser?